PAX Manual

 docstring an example call with concrete arguments and return values

 speaks volumes.
-A transcript is a text that looks like a repl
+A transcript is a text that looks like a REPL

 session, but which has a light markup for printed output and return